cheyzadev2391/CodeShareX/replit.md

 # Overview

-MinuslarDev is a code sharing platform that allows users to create, share, and discover code snippets.
-The application features a modern web interface with syntax highlighting, code categorization, and social features like views and likes.
-Built with React/TypeScript frontend and Express/Node.js backend, it provides a seamless experience for developers to share code with the community.
+MinuslarDev is a complete, functional Turkish code sharing platform designed for the Discord developer community.
+The platform features a dark green theme with gradient backgrounds, modern Monaco Editor integration, and comprehensive code management functionality.
+Built with React/TypeScript frontend and Express/Node.js backend, it provides a professional-grade experience for developers to share, discover, and interact with code snippets.

+## Recent Changes (January 2025)
+- Fixed all Select component errors by replacing empty string values with "all"
+- Implemented full Turkish localization for all UI elements
+- Enhanced dark green gradient theme as requested
+- All functionality is operational: code sharing, gallery filtering, search, and navigation
+- Resolved LSP diagnostics and type safety issues

 # User Preferences